Health and Care Professions Council (HCPC) statement of approach to fitness to practise investigations and hearings during the COVID-19 pandemic

 Where a registrant has a nominated representative we will also serve documents by email to that representative.

 We recognise that registrants may encounter challenges to obtaining representation and/or to providing their submissions to any of our practice committees within the usual statutory timeframes.
 Where a registrant requires additional time to provide their submissions they should contact the fitness to practise department on the email address below as soon as possible.
 We will consider each request for an extension of time on a case by case basis, taking into account the current circumstances affecting each registrant.

 We will correspond with other parties by email only.
-Where parties to a case cannot correspond by email and reasonable adjustments to communicating with the HCPC have been made these will continue.
+Where parties to a case cannot correspond by email we will provide reasonable adjustments to support parties to be able to communicate with the HCPC.

 Investigating Committee Panels